 According to promise >> Promise of the Holy

-our inheritance, meaning what God has given us is only the tip of the iceberg.
+our inheritance, meaning that what God has given us is only the tip of the iceberg.

-Some people experience Him as a wonderful and a very powerful influence in
+Some people experience Him as a wonderfully powerful influence in

 their lives; imagine going to heaven and receiving a new body that can